 And that’s why men guard and beat their wives more when they’re younger and fertile.

-It’s not Midlife Crisis, It’s Her Menopause
+It’s not a Midlife Crisis, It’s Her Menopause

 The male midlife crisis is a myth.

-In truth, men go on a shopping spree for cool and expensive cars because their wives are approaching menopause and they prepare themselves to attract younger women.
+In truth, men go on a shopping spree for cool and expensive cars because their wives are approaching menopause, and they prepare themselves to attract younger women.

-Very interesting, however, it lacked some strong data to back it up.
+It was very interesting; however, it lacked some strong data to back it up.